danielleroslund/danielleroslund/README.md

 ---

-## 🧑‍💻 About Me
+## 🌸 About

-I am a junior Full Stack Developer with hands-on experience building modern, scalable web applications using the Java and JavaScript ecosystems.
+I am a Junior Full Stack Developer with experience building modern, scalable web applications using Java, Spring Boot and React.
+I enjoy working across both backend and frontend, with a growing interest in software architecture and backend systems.

-On the backend side, I have hands-on experience using Java and Spring Boot to deliver robust and efficient RESTful API endpoints, backed by a Java certification covering object-oriented design, web service architecture, and secure application development.
-On the frontend side, I've worked with React professionally, including migrating a large-scale application from AngularJS to React.
+On the backend, I primarily work with Java and Spring Boot to build robust RESTful APIs, backed by a Java certification covering object-oriented design, web service architecture and secure application development.
+On the frontend, I've worked professionally with React, including migrating a large-scale application from AngularJS to React.

-Before development, I spent over 10 years in customer service and sales, which taught me how to understand users, communicate clearly, and solve problems under pressure.
-These are skills I now bring directly into how I build software.
+Before becoming a developer, I spent over 10 years in customer service and sales.
+That experience taught me how to understand users, communicate clearly and solve problems under pressure.
+Those are skills that continue to shape how I approach software development today.

-I've developed projects involving authentication, CRUD operations, and full-stack applications with React and Spring Boot.
-To go deeper than frameworks, I'm also building databases, web servers, and other systems from scratch to strengthen my understanding of what happens under the hood.
+I've built projects involving authentication, CRUD operations and full-stack applications with React and Spring Boot.
+To deepen my understanding beyond frameworks, I'm currently building databases, web servers and other systems from scratch to explore how modern software works beneath the surface.

 I am always eager to learn and improve my skills.
-I am seeking backend, frontend, or full-stack opportunities where I can keep growing as a developer.
+I am seeking backend, frontend, or full-stack opportunities where I can continue growing as a developer.

-**Tech Stack:**
+**Tech Stack**
-Java • Spring Boot • REST API • React • AngularJS • JavaScript • HTML • CSS • MySQL • Python • Kotlin • C# • Git • Docker • Maven
+Java • Spring Boot • REST API • React • AngularJS • JavaScript • HTML • CSS • MySQL • Python • AI Agents • Kotlin • C# • Git • Docker • Maven

-> 🚀 "Building software.
+> 🚀 *Building software.
 Exploring systems.
-Understanding how things work beneath the surface."
+Understanding how things work beneath the surface.*

 ---